 Private sessions are available in the throughout the United States throughout the year.

-Individual sessions start at $300 and yield three 5X7 original tintype images.
+Individual sessions start at $600 and yield 5X7 original tintype images.
 Book your session here.